wh200720041/iscloam/README.md

 ## 6. Citation
-If you use this work for your research, please cite
+If you use this work for your research, you may want to cite
 ```
 @inproceedings{wang2020intensity,
   title={Intensity scan context: Coding intensity and geometry relations for loop closure detection},